klutchell/balena-pihole/README.md

 <https://www.balena.io/blog/deploy-network-wide-ad-blocking-with-pi-hole-and-a-raspberry-pi/>

-Once your device joins the fleet you'll need to allow some time for it to download the application.
+Once your device joins the fleet you'll need to allow some time for it to download the application and download blocklists.

+When it's done you should be able to access the access the app at http://pihole.local with a default password of `balena`.

 On your router or DHCP server assign a static IP to your Pi-hole device, and set your clients DNS to the same IP address.

-If your DNS is configured correctly you will be able to access the Pi-hole dashboard at http://pi.hole/admin/.
-The default password is `balena`.

 Documentation for Pi-hole can be found at https://docs.pi-hole.net/